Asbestos and Your Home

 2. Take the Possible Presence of Asbestos Materials into Consideration When Home Maintenance and Renovations are on the Cards

 If you are undertaking maintenance of a material that is worn, or you are planning a larger renovation, ensure that you plan around the possibility of asbestos being present.
 This includes following safety precautions whether you are working on a small DIY project or planning a major renovation.
-If you are at all unsure of the building materials you may encounter whilst undertaking such work, materials testing may be the appropriate solution.
+If you are at all unsure of the building materials you may encounter whilst undertaking such work, scientific testing may be the appropriate solution.

-3. Replace or Remove the Asbestos Materials
+3. Replace or Remove the Contaminated Materials

 Understanding Asbestos with Greenlight